DRIVER-EU/lcms-connector/README.md

 # LCMS (Landelijk Crisis Management Systeem) connector

 The LCMS connector, as its name suggests, connects to the Dutch LCMS plot system and extracts the plot data.
-It can either save each layer as a separate GeoJSON file, or publish it to the information data-hub (based on Apache Kafka).
+It can either save each layer as a separate GeoJSON file, or publish it to Apache Kafka.

 # Usage